So, you’re picking a hosting provider for your site and can’t decide between SiteGround and Bluehost? You’re not alone.

-Verdict: Bluehost has much better value for money.
+Bluehost’s pricing is much better value for money than Siteground’s.
 It’s the clear winner, and is worth really thinking about if money is an important factor (which it is for most of us)!
 The prices shown in the table are promotional, and your contract will renew at the full price.
 Even then, Bluehost’s plans are significantly cheaper than Siteground’s, particularly for dedicated hosting.

 Both Bluehost and SiteGround are leading providers who have earned their places in the front of the pack.
 They are very different providers.
 Bluehost is known for its established and reliable reputation as well as its appeal to beginners.
 SiteGround is the fast-growing up and comer who deserves its place next to its competitors with its excellent speed, security and outstanding customer support.

 Overall Bluehost is our winner, coming second place in our total rankings with a 91% score, giving it a whopping 4.5 stars.
 With its impressive WordPress recommendation, ease of use and great value for money, Bluehost is a reliable choice for beginners and pros alike.

 It was by no means a one-sided battle.
 SiteGround scored 80% in our rankings, giving it 4 stars just behind Bluehost.
 Its extensive resources for customer help and support, WordPress focus, and high uptime scores make it a strong contender.